exonomyapp/interNovel/docs/vision-scope.md

 ### **5. User Experience (UX) Principles for MVP1**

+Leveraging the Vuetify UI framework to implement these principles.
+Refer to [Vuetifying.md](Vuetifying.md) for detailed architecture decisions regarding Vuetify.

 *   **Simplicity & Intuitiveness:** Prioritize ease of use, especially for the target audience of high school students.
 Abstract technical complexities.
 *   **Engagement:** Create a visually appealing and interactive environment that encourages creativity and collaboration.
 *   **Clarity:** Ensure all features, especially those related to IP, contributions, structure, and themes, are clearly explained and transparent.
 *   **Flexibility:** Support diverse writing styles and non-linear creative processes through features like the Novel Spine and thematic tagging.
-*   **Responsive Design:** Ensure the platform is accessible and provides an optimal viewing and interaction experience across a variety of devices, including desktops, tablets, and smartphones.
+*   **Responsive Design:** Utilize Vuetify's built-in grid system and utility classes to ensure the platform is accessible and provides an optimal viewing and interaction experience across a variety of devices, including desktops, tablets, and smartphones.
-*   **Accessibility:** Adhere to web accessibility standards.
+*   **Accessibility:** Adhere to web accessibility standards, utilizing Vuetify's accessibility features where applicable.

 ### **6. Success Metrics for MVP1**